0xProject/0x-relayer-registry/README.md

 A collection of relayers built on [0x](https://0xproject.com/) and their corresponding metadata.

 Addition to this repository is not a requirement to use the 0x Protocol.
-It's intended to make it easier for traders and developers to find [SRA-Compliant](https://github.com/0xProject/standard-relayer-api/blob/master/README.md) relayers and take advantage of networked liquidity, as well as for users to find a relayer to start trading on.
+It's intended to make it easier for traders and developers to find [SRA-Compliant](https://github.com/0xProject/standard-relayer-api/blob/master/README.md) relayers and take advantage of networked liquidity, as well as for users to find a relayer to start trading on via [0x Portal](https://0xproject.com/portal).

 ## Usage